-Birds and urban wildlife at one point in time were seen abundantly.
-It’s that one bird that we have grown up watching.
+At one point in time, birds and urban wildlife were seen abundantly.
+Sparrow is one bird that we have grown up watching.
 But, in the recent past how many of you really remember seeing a sparrow?
-The current scenario is such that there has been 80% decline in the population of sparrows due to many reasons such as habitat destruction, match box shaped buildings, change in lifestyle.
+The current scenario is such that there has been an 80% decline in the population of sparrows due to many reasons such as habitat destruction, match box shaped buildings and changes in lifestyle.

-Destruction of habitat, native trees , green spaces which was vital for survival and ecological needs like nesting, feeding, roosting for sparrows and other birds has been destroyed.
-Due to large scale habitat destruction and alteration cavity nesting birds have lost cavities which were vital for nesting and raising their young ones thus loosing prime site for breeding and roosting..
+Of late, there has been a destruction of habitat, native trees and green spaces which were vital for survival and ecological needs like nesting, feeding, roosting for sparrows.
+Due to large scale habitat destruction and alteration, cavity nesting birds like sparrows have lost cavities which were vital for nesting and raising their young ones.

 Modern architecture made up of glass and aluminum composite panels are devoid of natural cavities or suitable habitat for urban birds and wildlife like sparrows.
 In such a scenario it is difficult for sparrows and other cavity nesting birds to find suitable habitat.

 Change in lifestyle is one of the major reasons that has led to decline in the sparrow population.
-In the earlier days our grandmothers and mothers would sit in the verandah and clean the grains.
-In this process the left-overs were eating by the birds thereby providing a source of food for them.
-But in the current lifestyle no more such practices are followed.
+In earlier days, our grandmothers and mothers would sit in the verandah and clean cereals and grains.
+In this process, the leftovers and the worms were eaten by the birds.
+But now, we get pre-cleaned grains and cereals.

 Exotic plantations has gained a lot of importance in the recent past.
 Exotic plants do not attract birds and other insects.